dalen/ssh-auth-github/README.md

 At the moment it is made for a single login user, so all members of the team are allowed to login as that user.

+All keys are fetched in a single API call using the GitHub V4 API, so the request latency should be a lot lower compared to solutions using the V3 API.

 ## Usage

 * Build with `cargo build --release`, the binary will be in `target/release/ssh-auth-github`.